Aquatic Invasive Species

-The Great Lakes are shared waters, and invasive species can only be effectively managed through consistent, coordinated policies and management across all relevant state, provincial, and federal jurisdictions.
-The Conservancy is designing strategies to engage private and public constituencies in the development of regionally consistent policies and management of aquatic invasive species across the Great Lakes states and provinces.
+The Great Lakes are shared waters, and invasive species can only be effectively managed through consistent, coordinated policies and management across all relevant state, provincial and federal jurisdictions.
+TNC is designing strategies to engage private and public constituencies in the development of regionally consistent policies and management of aquatic invasive species across the Great Lakes states and provinces.

 Binational Agreement and Annex 6